faizan14/jobs-management/README.md

 # Jobs Management

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.6.
+The application can be used to list down the job postings based on an initial search based on the **status** of the position and the **job title**.
+The table will list the openings with the first row selected by default and the candidates who have applied for the position.
+Further selection of the candidate from the 2nd table will render a new table with the list of the interview process(s) details for the selected candidate.

 ## Development server